Marjorie Velázquez: 2021 City Council campaign

 Velázquez announced in 2020 that she would seek a 2021 rematch with Gjonaj, citing the repeated scandals Gjonaj found himself combating during his first term.
 In February 2021, however, Gjonaj announced he would not seek re-election, saying that the political climate was "not favorable to a centrist ideology that my constituency, community and I embrace."

 Now running for an open seat, Velázquez would go on to win the five-way Democratic primary in June 2021.
 She won the subsequent November 2021 general election with a near-identical 56.3% of the vote and took office in January 2022.

 City Council

 In 2022, Velázquez protested against turning an unused building on Jacobi Medical Center’s campus into housing for ex-convicts with complex medical needs (such as Stage 4 cancer or congestive heart failure).

-Constituents say the Bronx is overwhelmed with these types of facilities (group homes, homeless shelters, etc.) and that they should be spread more evenly throughout the 5 boroughs.
+That same year, she also opposed the construction of 349 housing units (168 of which were affordable housing) in Throggs Neck.
+She later changed her view, supporting the Throggs Neck development.